togden/apiaster/docs/build-guide/pcb.md

 If you ever need to swap the MCU, just cut the diode leg in half first.
 You should have *plenty* of spares.

+# Optional: Thumb Cluster

+If you want to move the thumb cluster, simply snap it off and then solder wires to the marked holes.
+The wires should all be parallel, no crossing between them.

+Make sure you solder so that the wires are on back of the PCB, the same side as the hotswap sockets.

 # Finished

 You're essentially done now, barring the insertion of switches into the hotswap sockets.
 You can continue by [following the case guide](../case.md) to build your case, or proceed straight to [firmware](https://github.com/Nick-Munnich/zmk-apiaster-module) to get it up and running.